jints0819/node-elearn/README.md

 This is an e-learn website project, including sign in/sign out and CRUD functions for two user types: instructor and student.

-This is an advanced e-learn website project, including sign in/sign out and CRUD functions for two user types: instructor and student.

 It will handle MongoDB complex nested objects and reference documents in other collection.

 **Detailed Function**